PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

    the binary threshold image , Perspective Transform Matrix from previous step , the size of the warped image to be generated and a flag cv2.INTER_NEAREST to interpolate the missing points / coordinates while generating the warped image are passed as arguments

-Below are the results achieved by applying the above algorithm to generate Perspective Transformed Image on generated Binary Threshold
+Below are the results achieved by applying the above algorithm to generate Perspective Transformed Images on generated Binary Threshold
 Images obtained from previous step
 ![perspectivetrnsfrm_img2](https://user-images.githubusercontent.com/25223180/52241236-1ec97e00-28f9-11e9-9f2a-704386d85238.PNG)
 ![perspectivetrnsfrm_img3](https://user-images.githubusercontent.com/25223180/52241242-225d0500-28f9-11e9-86f2-1233a4a11306.PNG)